Free credit course. Paid placement. Apply today.

 Participate in the Principles of Child Development course from Mohawk’s ECE diploma program.
 Develop employment skills through workshops with an Employment Counsellor.
 Gain hands-on training through a 3-week paid placement at a local early childhood education centre.
 Access ongoing employment support.

-This is a competitive program with a multi-step application process.
-Register for an information session below or call 905-575-2489 if you have any questions.
+This is a competitive program with a two-step application process.

-If admitted into the program, you must be able to provide proof of immunizations, TB skin testing and pass a Vulnerable Sector Screening criminal background check.
-We will cover the costs of these items, but they are required for participation in work placement activities.
+If admitted into the program, you must be able to pass a Vulnerable Sector Screening criminal background check.
+In preparation for job placement interviews, with employers, you will be required to provide proof of a negative COVID-19 swab test and a TB skin test (step one).
+We will cover the costs of these items, but they are required for the paid work placement with our industry partners.
 If these may be a barrier for you, please check out our other City School courses.

 - Recognize the milestones, behaviours, skills and abilities of infants and toddlers at critical stages of development